mitchmac/ServerlessWP/readme.md

 ✅ A helpful community.
 [Share your successes, knowledge, ideas, or struggles](https://github.com/mitchmac/ServerlessWP/discussions) in the discussions

 ## Setup (Vercel or Netlify)
+1. Create a MySQL database that can be accessed from Vercel or Netlify.
+The easiest way to do this is with [PlanetScale](https://planetscale.com/) which has a free tier to get started.
+When using PlanetScale, make sure your database's region matches the region that Vercel or Netlify will use.
+This is usually ```us-east-1```.
-1. Deploy this repository to Vercel or Netlify.
-On of the links above will get you started.
+2. Deploy this repository to Vercel or Netlify.
+One of the links above will get you started.
 You'll just need a GitHub account.
-2. Setup a MySQL database for WordPress to use.
-[PlanetScale](https://planetscale.com/) is a great option with a free tier.
 3. Update the environment variables for your project in Vercel or Netlify with the database credentials.
 These are used by wp-config.php.
 The environment variables are:
 ```
 DATABASE